 For most, the mention of Carnival conjures up images of scantily clad women gyrating their way along a colorful Rio de Janeiro parade route.
-However, there are some carnival celebrations, like the one in Quebec City, that offer a less raucous experience that’s still tons of fun.
+However, there are some carnival celebrations, like the one in Quebec City, Canada, that offer a less raucous experience that’s still tons of fun.

 Guest contributor, Kirsten Gallagher, recently had the opportunity to explore Quebec City’s annual celebration.
 Read her tips on visiting this beautiful winter travel destination.

 Like many travellers who have voyaged far and wide, I’m guilty of missing what’s in my own backyard.
 Although Canadian, I hadn’t seen much of my own country until recently, when I decided to spend a long weekend in Quebéc City.

 I was there to experience Carnaval, and take in its winter festivities.
 I found Québec City (simply referred to as “Québec” by francophones) to be more charming than I had ever imagined, and all the more so because of Carnaval’s frosty touches.

 Experiencing Carnaval in Quebec City

 For those who are unfamiliar, Carnaval (the spelling here is intentional; “carnaval” is French for “carnival”) is a multi-week winter celebration.
 It straddles the months of January and February.

 There are many traditions associated with Carnaval – the jaunty, braided sash worn by merry-makers (la ceinture fléchée), the long, tube-like horn blasted walking through the streets and at the sides of parades (la trompette), the boozy, warm bevy sipped and sold on corners (le caribou).
 But Carnaval is known best for its instantly recognizable man-about-town: Bonhomme de Neige, a snowman sporting a sassy red cap and sash.